omarXzain/programming-installation-guide/401 installation guide/javascript/advance-javascript.md

-# JavaScript Advance course Setup:
+# JavaScript Advanced course Setup:

-## For this course (JavaScript Advance), there are some additional applications and tools that need to be installed.
+## For this course (JavaScript Advanced), there are some additional applications and tools that need to be installed.
 ### We will go through some steps, so please follow them carefully.

 # MongoDB Database